drduh/YubiKey-Guide/README.md

 ### Mutt

-Mutt has both CLI and TUI interfaces - the latter provides powerful functions for processing email.
-In addition, PGP can be integrated such that cryptographic operations can be done without leaving TUI.

-To enable GnuPG support, copy `/usr/share/doc/mutt/samples/gpg.rc`

-Edit the file to enable options `pgp_default_key`, `pgp_sign_as` and `pgp_autosign`

-`source` the file in `muttrc`
+Mutt can be used from the command line or its text-based interface.
+To enable OpenPGP support, copy the sample GnuPG configuration file (`/usr/share/doc/mutt/samples/gpg.rc`), set `pgp_default_key`, `pgp_sign_as`, and `pgp_autosign` in that file, then add a source line for it in the Mutt configuration file (`~/.muttrc`).

 > [!NOTE]
-> `pinentry-tty` set as the pinentry program (in `gpg-agent.conf`) is reported to cause problems with Mutt TUI, because it uses curses; use `pinentry-curses` or other graphic pinentry program instead.
+> `pinentry-tty` set as the pinentry program in `gpg-agent.conf` may cause problems with Mutt because it uses curses; use `pinentry-curses` or other graphic pinentry program instead.

 ## Keyserver

-Public keys can be uploaded to a public server for discoverability:
+Optionally, publish the public key to a keyserver so others can find it.

+Select a server to send it to:

 ```bash
 gpg --send-key $KEY_ID